-If you find yourself in northwestern Slovenia — even if you’re just passing through Bohinj on your way to Lake Bled or Ljubljana — stop for an hour or 2, and experience our next treasure of Triglav National Park: Savica Waterfall.
+If you find yourself in northwestern Slovenia—even if you’re just passing by Lake Bohinj on your way to Lake Bled or Ljubljana—stop for an hour or 2, and experience another treasure of Triglav National Park: Savica Waterfall.

 Triglav National Park